SFI annual health and welfare review

 • make sure the use of veterinary medicines and vaccines is appropriate

-The paid vet visit will initially only be available to farmers eligible for BPS and who keep more than 50 pigs, 20 sheep or 10 cattle.
+The paid vet visit is available to eligible farmers who keep more than 50 pigs, 20 sheep or 10 cattle.

 The flat payment rates per review will be: